Music Therapy at Central Coast Music Therapy

-Sessions conducted by Central Coast Music Therapy will vary depending on age, attention and abilities.
-The length of a session may ranges from 15 minutes to one hour.
-For example a music therapy session with a child under 4 lasts for a minimum of 15 minutes.
-However, if they are maintaining concentration, focus and interest the session will last 30 minutes.
+Sessions conducted by Central Coast Music Therapy will vary depending on age, attention, and abilities.
+The length of a session may range from 15 minutes to one hour.
+For example, a music therapy session with a child under 4 lasts for a minimum of 15 minutes.
+However, if they are maintaining concentration, focus, and interest the session will last 30 minutes.
 An adolescent exploring emotional regulation through music listening could be involved in a session that lasts for an hour.

 Music therapy has the ability to improve the lives of people.

 Discover music as therapy